Lazza

-Jacopo Lazzarini (born 22 August 1994), known professionally as Lazza, is an Italian rapper, songwriter and record producer.
+Jacopo Lazzarini (born 22 August 1994), known professionally as Lazza, is an Italian rapper and record producer.

-Biography
+Early life

 Lazzarini was born in Milan, more precisely in the Calvairate district which is in zone 4 of Milan.
 From a young age, he cultivated a passion for music, which led him to study piano at the Giuseppe Verdi Conservatory in Milan.
-He later moved into the world of hip hop, joining the Zero2 collective and his Idol's Emis Killa Independent Label Blocco Recordz collective.
-In 2009, he took part in the annual Italian hip hop event Tecniche Perfette.
+He later changed his major, transferring to a linguistic high school but he did not pass the associated Maturity Exam.
+He subsequently moved into the world of hip-hop, joining the collectives On The Grind Crew, Zero2 and Blocco Recordz.
+In 2009, he took part in the annual freestyle event Tecniche Perfette.